sbt/sbt-assembly/README.md

 ### Publishing (Not Recommended)

-Publishing fat JARs out to the world is discouraged because non-modular JARs cause much sadness.
+Publishing über JARs out to the world is discouraged because non-modular JARs cause much sadness.
 One might think non-modularity is convenience but it quickly turns into a headache the moment your users step outside of Hello World example code.
 If you still wish to publish your assembled artifact along with the `publish` task and all of the other artifacts, add an `assembly` classifier (or other):

 ```scala